sourcegraph/about/blogposts/2021/dev-tool-time-primeagen.md

 ![ThePrimeagen's current desk setup](https://sourcegraphstatic.com/blog/dev-tool-time/primeagen/hardware.jpg)

 ThePrimeagen's desk setup is doubly determined by his work as a developer and his position as a streamer.
 While he prefers coding on a single, relatively normal-sized monitor, he has two on his desk.
-The [Acer Predator](https://www.acer.com/ac/en/US/content/predator-models/monitors) is his primary monitor, attached to his [System76](https://system76.com/) laptop running Ubuntu.
-The second monitor is hooked up to a Windows machine used for running his Twitch stream, since some of his hardware, such as the [Streamdeck](https://www.elgato.com/en/stream-deck) and [GoXLR](https://www.tc-helicon.com/product.html?modelCode=P0CQK), don't yet have Linux drivers.
+The [Acer Predator](https://www.acer.com/ac/en/US/content/predator-models/monitors) is his primary monitor, which is attached to his [System76](https://system76.com/) laptop running Ubuntu.
+The second monitor is hooked up to a Windows machine that runs his Twitch stream, since some of his hardware, such as the [Streamdeck](https://www.elgato.com/en/stream-deck) and [GoXLR](https://www.tc-helicon.com/product.html?modelCode=P0CQK), don't yet have Linux drivers.
 [Kinesis](https://kinesis-ergo.com/) keyboards, notably the [Advantage 2](https://kinesis-ergo.com/shop/advantage2/) take up a chunk of desk space.

-As part of his drive to make typing more efficient, ThePrimeagen uses the Dvorak keyboard layout, which optimizes for alternating keypresses between the two hands and a focus on the home row among other efficiencies.
+As part of his drive to make typing more efficient, ThePrimeagen uses the Dvorak keyboard layout, which optimizes for alternating keypresses between two hands and focuses on the home row among other efficiencies.

 ## Configuration and cognitive overhead